 In Treviso there is the Museum of the Casa Trevigiana with modern furniture and sculptures.
 Rovigo has the Gallery of the Concordi (Venetian school from the fifteenth to the eighteenth century) and the Civic Museum of the Polesine Civilization.

-Romantic Hotels in Veneto
+Boutique Hotels and Places to Stay in Veneto

 Romantic & boutique hotels by city in Veneto